 A living person may revoke a will at any time.
 A will which is traced to the possession of the testator but which cannot be found at the testator’s death is presumed revoked.

-A person may change a Will as often as desired.
-However, any changes to the Will must be made with the same care and formality as is required for the execution of the Will.
+A person may change a will as often as desired.
+Any changes to the will should be made with the same care and formality as is required for the execution of the will.
 A “codicil” is the legal document used to amend a will.
 Where changes are extensive, it is preferable to revoke the old will and make a complete new will rather than amending the old will with a codicil.

-There are other reasons for having a Will.
-You can direct how you want your property divided after your death.
-You may name the person you want to handle your estate.
+There are important reasons to have a will.
+You direct how you want your property handled after your death.
+You name the person you want to handle your estate.
 You can give powers to the Executor that you select.
 You can simplify the administration of the estate, decrease the expenses, and avoid or reduce estate taxes.
 You may provide for a trust for the support and education of your minor children without the necessity of court proceedings.
 You may select a guardian for your minor children.
 You may eliminate expensive court proceedings to dispose of real estate.

 Our estate planning attorneys will meet with you to discuss the specifics of your estate.
-They will considered the type and amount of your assets, and your goals, and advise you on the best document to meet your needs.
+They will considered the type and amount of your assets, and your goals, and advise you on the best plan and documents to meet your needs.